How to spend 24 hours in New York

 When 24 hours is all you have, fear not – it’s amazing what you can squeeze in when you have a plan.
 Enjoy the best the iconic US city has to offer with our guide, just don’t forget two cardinal rules: 1) try to walk everywhere and 2) eat everything you stumble across.
-Trust us, you’ll thank us later…
+You’ll thank us later…

 (NB: timings are estimates)